 The Bridge on the River Kwai (1957) Director: David Lean

-Set against the backdrop of World War II in 1943, the story is based on the French novel “The Bridge over the River Kwai” by Peter Boulle.
+In the pantheon of David Lean’s extraordinary filmography, including Lawrence of Arabia, Doctor Zhivago, A Passage to India, and Great Expectations, The Bridge on the River Kwai stands alone as a uniquely slow-paced exploration into the nature of courage, honor, and duty.
+The winner of seven Academy Awards including Best Picture, Best Director (David Lean), and Best Actor (Alec Guinness), The Bridge on the River Kwai is set against the backdrop of World War II in 1943, the story is based on the French novel “The Bridge over the River Kwai” by Peter Boulle.
 It was developed by two Hollywood blacklisted writers exiled in England at the time (Carl Foreman and Michael Wilson).
 It was the era of extreme communist paranoia in Washington and Hollywood was purged of all potential “threats.”
 Thus neither writer appears in the credits for the film, and instead official credit was given to the novelist, Peter Boulle, a man who spoke almost no English.
 The Academy later corrected the record in the 1980s and retroactively acknowledged the work of Foreman and Wilson.

 The powerful Japanese Empire is seeking to extend its railway from Bangkok, Thailand to Rangoon, Burma.
-A crucial part of the expansion necessitates a bridge be constructed over the Kwai River in Burma.
+A crucial part of this expansion necessitates that a bridge be constructed over the Kwai River in Burma.
 In reality the Kwai River is an unimpressive town in Western Thailand, but the deep jungle setting of the film gives the feeling of remoteness from civilization (it was actually shot mostly in Sri Lanka, formerly called “Ceylon”).
 At any rate, a group of British P.O.W.s led by Colonel Nicholson (played by Alex Guinness) arrives at a Japanese prison camp in Burma.
 They march while whistling the famous tune of “The Colonel Bogey March” -a popular British soldier’s tune in World War II (apparently the director wished to include the common lyrics of the song in the film but studio censors objected to their vulgarity: “Hitler has only got one ball, Göring has two but very small, Himmler is rather sim’lar, But poor old Goebbels has no balls at all”).

 The P.O.W.s are ordered by the camp’s leader, Colonel Saito (played by Sessue Hayakawa, an important Asian actor in Hollywood who first starred in Cecil B. deMille’s The Cheat in 1915) to begin construction on a bridge over the Kwai River.
 However, Col. Nicholson objects under rights proffered in the Geneva Conventions wherein officers are exempt from manual labor.
 After an extensive stand-off between Col. Saito and Col. Nicholson (which sees Nicholson tortured and relegated to the “Oven” -an iron enclosure that sits in the hot sun) Col. Saito relents.
 If the bridge is not constructed he faces the threat of dishonor and ritual suicide, so he allows the British men to proceed according to the Geneva Conventions.